Hypercubical manifolds in homotopy type theory: Higher dimensional hypercubical manifolds

 \begin{proposition} If~$A$ is $m$-connected and~$B$ is $n$-connected, $A\join B$ is $(m{+}n{+}2)$-connected. \end{proposition}

-We can generalize the join construction on pairs of morphisms with common codomain as follows.
-Given maps~$f:A\to C$ and $g:B\to C$, their \emph{join} $f\ast g$ is the universal map obtain from the pushout of the dependent projections~$\fst$ and~$\snd$ from their pullback $A\times_CB$:
+We can generalize the join operation to pairs of morphisms with common codomain as follows.
+Given maps~$f:A\to C$ and $g:B\to C$, their \emph{join} $f\join g$ is the universal map obtained from the pushout of the dependent projections~$\fst$ and~$\snd$ from their pullback $A\times_CB$:

-The source $A\ast_CB$ can be thought of as a ``dependent join over~$C$'' in the sense that we have $A\ast_1B=A\ast B$: we recover the join operation on types by considering terminal maps.
+The source $A\join_CB$ can be thought of as a ``dependent join over~$C$'' in the sense that we have $A\join_1B=A\join B$: we recover the join operation on types by considering terminal maps.
 An important result about the join operation is the following~\cite[Theorem 2.3.15]{rijke2018classifying}: